Newsletter 15, 18th September 2025

 Hello to Families and all in the St Joseph's School Community,

-Warm regards in faith & learning,
+Warm regards in faith and learning,

 Mary